 This one-year certificate gives you a taste of university life, and helps you develop the knowledge and skills for further study at bachelor's level.

-The Certificate in Science and Technology gives you an introduction to the main areas involved in studying design, engineering, computing or mathematics.
+The Certificate in Science and Technology gives you an introduction to the main areas involved in studying engineering, computing or mathematics.
 It prepares you for further study at bachelor’s level.
 It's also a good option if you’re returning to study and want to develop your study skills.

-International student entry requirements
+Minimum entry requirements

-There are four pathways:
+There are three pathways:

 LSKL401 Academic Literacies (15 points)